SimplifyJobs/2024-New-Grad-Tech-Jobs/CONTRIBUTING.md

-# Contributing to the Internship List
+# Contributing to the Job List
-Thank you for your interest in contributing to the Pitt CSC and Simplify internship list!
+Thank you for your interest in contributing to the Simplify new-grad job list!

 Below, you'll find the guidelines for our repository.
-If you have any questions, please create a [miscellaneous issue](https://github.com/SimplifyJobs/Summer2024-Internships/issues/new/choose).
+If you have any questions, please create a [miscellaneous issue](https://github.com/SimplifyJobs/2024-New-Grad-Tech-Roles/issues/new/choose).

 ## Finding an Internship to Add
-We ask that the internships that you add meet some requirements.
-Specifically, your internship must
+We ask that the jobs openings that you add meet some requirements.
+Specifically, your posting must
 - be in one of the following categories:
     - software/computer engineering
     - computer/data science
     - product management
     - quant
-    - any other tech-related internships
+    - any other tech-related field
+- be for recently graduated students
 - be located in the United States, Canada, or remote.
-- not already exist in the internship list.
+- not already exist in the list.

-## Adding an Internship
+## Adding a Job
 Cool!
-You're ready to add an internship to the list.
+You're ready to add a job to the list.
 Follow these steps:

-1) First create a new issue [here](https://github.com/SimplifyJobs/Summer2024-Internships/issues/new/choose).
+1) First create a new issue [here](https://github.com/SimplifyJobs/2024-New-Grad-Tech-Roles/issues/new/choose).
-2) Select the **New Internship** issue template.
+2) Select the **New Role** issue template.
-3) Fill in the information about your internship into the form, then hit submit.
+3) Fill in the information about your job opening into the form, then hit submit.
 > Please make a new submission for each unique position, **even if they are for the same company**.
 4) That's it!
-Once a member of our team has reviewed your submission, it will be automatically added to the correct `README`
+Once a member of our team has reviewed your submission, it will be automatically added to the `README`

-## Editing an Internship
+## Editing a Job
-To edit an internship (changing name, setting as inactive, removing, etc.), follow these steps:
+To edit a job posting (changing name, setting as inactive, removing, etc.), follow these steps:
-1) First copy the url of the internship you would like to edit.
+1) First copy the url of the job you would like to edit.
 > This can be found by right-clicking on the `APPLY` button and selecting **copy link address**
-2) Create a new issue [here](https://github.com/SimplifyJobs/Summer2024-Internships/issues/new/choose).
+2) Create a new issue [here](https://github.com/SimplifyJobs/2024-New-Grad-Tech-Roles/issues/new/choose).
-3) Select the **Edit Internship** issue template.
+3) Select the **Edit Role** issue template.
 4) Fill in the url to the **link** input.
 > This is how we ensure your edit affects the correct internship
 5) Leave every other input blank except for whichever fields you would like to update or change about the internship.